RichardJ70/data-editor-for-bc/README.md

 # Tips
 - Type **Data Editor** in the Business Central search to get started.
-- For the extension to work properly you must make sure that your BC user is using the **DET Data Editor Tool** or **SUPER** permission set.
+- For the extension to work properly you must make sure that your BC user is using the **RISA Data Editor Tool** or **SUPER** permission set.
-- For OnPrem you must have a license for objects with id 81000+
 - Project tested and compiled on latest Cloud BC version.
-- Branch for older versions BC 18+ https://github.com/Drakonian/data-editor-for-bc/tree/BC18-19-20-21-22-23

-# How to Install a Per Tenant Extension (.app file) in Business Central

-This guide provides step-by-step instructions for installing a Per Tenant Extension (PTE) `.app` file in Microsoft Dynamics 365 Business Central via the Extension Management page.

 ## Prerequisites